htkseason/Customized-Grammar-Tree/README.md

 Can generate an __amazing__ grammar tree using your own __customized__ grammar!

 This is a project for my university course 'Compile Principles'.
-Modified many times according to my tutor as she can use it in later semesters which makes me exhausted orz.

 ----